awsdocs/amazon-workspaces-administration-guide/doc_source/upgrade-windows-10-byol-workspaces.md

 1. After saving the changes to the registry, reboot the WorkSpace again so that the changes are applied\.
 **Note**
 After the reboot, logging in to the WorkSpace creates a new user profile\.
 You might see placeholder icons in the **Start** menu\.
 This behavior is automatically resolved after the in\-place upgrade is complete\.
+Wait for 10 minutes to allow the WorkSpace to be unblocked\.

    \(Optional\) Confirm that the following key value is set to **1**, which unblocks the WorkSpace for updating: